8 Fixes Bluetooth Not Available Error on Mac tahoe 26

 Solution 3: Remove Bluetooth Preference File

-Since Bluetooth is not available on macOS, the first step you should take is to remove the bluetooth preferences file.
-These files get corrupted after some time, so it is better if you remove the bluetooth preferences file from Mac and fix Bluetooth not working issue.
+Since Bluetooth is not available on macOS, the first step you should take is to remove the Bluetooth preferences file.
+These files get corrupted after some time, so it is better if you remove the Bluetooth preferences file from the Mac and fix the Bluetooth not working issue.
 Here’s how to do it,

-Step #5.
-Now, Restart your Mac, Go to the Apple Logo > Restart.
+1. Now, Restart your Mac, Click on the Apple Logo From the Menu Bar, and Select Restart.

 It will open with New Bluetooth Configuration.
 So here, your Error should fix to connect the Bluetooth device.
 If your issue is still unresolved, follow the given alternate way.